The Nature Refuges Program

 The Nature Refuges Program is the Queensland Government’s primary voluntary conservation covenanting program.
 National parks alone cannot maintain the amazing diversity of plants, animals and ecosystems found in Queensland.
 Landholders can play a vital role in protecting the state’s biodiversity by establishing a nature refuge on their property.
 A nature refuge is a class of protected area under the Nature Conservation Act 1992.

 The department's priority for the Nature Refuges Program is delivery of NatureAssist.
-The department also continues to deliver on the now closed Koala Nature Refuges Program.
-Only properties deemed to be of outstanding conservation significance will be considered outside of these programs.
+Only properties deemed to be of outstanding conservation significance will be considered outside of this program.

 In general, the Nature Refuges Program targets suitable properties and works with the landholders of those properties where there is a mutual conservation interest.
 To determine whether an area of land may be suitable for targeting as a nature refuge, the department assesses the land's biodiversity values against the Nature Refuges Program objectives and conservation priorities.
 This assessment considers the significance of the potential nature refuge at a property, landscape and strategic level.
 Potential nature refuges are those that:

 - at a property level, contain significant conservation values that are of a sufficient size, condition and placement in the landscape to remain viable in the long-term;

 - at a landscape level, increase representation of the state's biodiversity and establish or maintain landscape linkages and corridors;